elaforge/karya/doc/derivation.md

 A full expression, as allowed in a title or event, is multiple expressions separated by `|`.
 As described in [calls](#calls), the last one is called the "generator call" and the ones before it are called "transformer calls".
+This is not true in track titles though!
+They just have the transformer part of the pipeline, since the track itself is the generator.

 Details on the syntax are in in 'Derive.TrackLang' and 'Derive.ParseBs'.